 The Company's cash is held in major Canadian chartered banks and accredited Mexican and Peruvian financial institutions with strong credit ratings.
-Short-term investments (including those presented as cash and cash equivalents) consist of financial instruments issued by Canadian or Peruvian banks.
+Short-term investments (including those presented as cash) consist of financial instruments issued by Canadian or Peruvian banks.
 These investments mature at various dates over the next twelve months.